joshuamundt/CTD-project1/README.md

 ![](images/Offshore_Summer_Shallow.png)
 ![](images/Offshore_Winter_Deep.png)

-It is apparent that the speed of sound in the ocean is faster near the surfacc for both summer and winter.
+It is apparent that the speed of sound in the ocean is faster near the surface for both summer and winter.